 The culinary professor aimed to bring the diet of the ancients to today’s table, mainly as a good basis for a healthy diet.

 Over the past three years, ten hotels and seven restaurants in the scenic Chalkidiki area have been serving the Aristotelian Menu.

-“At the same time, the references of the great Greek philosopher to the basic tastes of salty, sour, sweet and bitter were accompanied by recommendations for combining at least two of them at a time, aiming at the culmination of the taste, an explosive experience.
+“At the same time, the references of the great Greek philosopher to the basic tastes of salty, sour, sweet and bitter were accompanied by recommendations for combining at least two of them at a time, aiming at the culmination of the taste, an explosive experience,” Palisidis said.

-“This experience was later determined by the Japanese with the word ‘umami’ (which can be translated as ‘pleasant delicious flavor’) to describe an intensity of flavor similar to that found in foods such as beef, saffron, yolk, cardamon, lamb, mushroom, and truffles,” Palisidis continued.
+“This experience was later determined by the Japanese with the word ‘umami’ (which can be translated as ‘pleasant delicious flavor’) to describe an intensity of flavor similar to that found in foods such as beef, saffron, yolk, cardamon, lamb, mushroom, and truffles,” added Palisidis.

 The professor said that the original idea for the Aristotelian Menu came to him in 2016, the year Aristotle was celebrated.